7.3.0. Overview

 It is possible to test a large number of experimental designs using UNISTAT’s Analysis of Variance and GLM procedures.
 In this section we shall describe seven major designs and demonstrate how we can solve these problems using UNISTAT with the help of published examples.

 7.3.0.2.1.
-Randomised Block Designs
+Randomised Block Design

 In many ANOVA problems, it is desirable to control the variability from known nuisance factors (blocks).
 We want to remove this variability from the error sum of squares to increase the power of the test.
 For example if we wish to determine the effectiveness of different fertilisers on a particular crop, we might try each fertiliser on the crop in a number of different fields.
 But the soil in each field might not be of the same quality and this would add variability to the results.
 As a result, the experimental error will reflect both the random error and the variability between fields.
 A better design would be the randomised block design, where each fertiliser is tested in each field.
 A randomised block design is said to be complete if all the treatments are used in all the blocks.